-The Division of Pediatric Endocrinology has developed a free group session series for eligible children and their families and caregivers.
+The Division of Pediatric Endocrinology has developed a free group program for eligible children and their families/caregivers.
 This interactive series, the Kids and Teens Healthy Weight Program, addresses topics such as healthy cooking, developing meal plans, and exercise.

 NewYork-Presbyterian/Weill Cornell Medical Center

 Zoltan Antal, MD

 Marisa Censani, MD

 Laurie Block, RD, CDE